Caprico85/node-red-contrib-google-smarthome/docs/reverse_proxies.md

 6. Restart Caddy.
 On Ubuntu it's `systemctl restart caddy`.
 7. Wait a minute.
 Certificate creation may take a while.
 8. Go to https://example.com:3001/ in your browser.
 You should see the message "Hello World".
-   There should not be any certicate warnings.
+   There should not be any certificate warnings.
 Click on the lock icon in the address bar to check if your certificate is valid.
 9. If you have any problems, check Caddy's log output.
 On Ubuntu it's `systemctl status -ln100 caddy`.